Mixed Urogenital Flora – All You Need To Know

 What Is Mixed Urogenital Flora?

 As most people know, a single type of bacteria overgrowing in the urogenital tract (a clear symptom of a UTI) isn’t uncommon.
-It’s estimated that about 50% to 60% of adult women get at least one UTI over the course of their lives2.
+It’s estimated that about 50% to 60% of adult women get at least one UTI over the course of their lives.
 However, when a urine test shows that multiple bacteria are overgrowing, it can be a sign of more severe health problems or a contamination issue.

 Mixed Urogenital Flora Meaning in a Test